MadcowD/ell/docs/src/getting_started.rst

     greeting = hello("Sam Altman")
     print(greeting)

-After running this script, ell will generate an initial commit message like:
+After running this script, ell2a will generate an initial commit message like:

     "Initial version of hello LMP with random adjective selection."